fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 ---
 title: Group analysis
-tags: [tutorial, meg, timelock, statistics, plot, paris2019, mmfaces]
+tags: [meg, timelock, statistics, plot, paris2019, mmfaces]
 ---

 # Group-level statistics with parametric and non-parametric methods

+{% include markup/info %}
+This tutorial was written specifically for the practicalMEEG workshop in Paris in December 2019, and is an adjusted version of the [Event-related statistics tutorial](/tutorial/eventrelatedstatistics).
+{% include markup/end %}

 ## Introduction